 The construction of new arenas and stadiums has a positive impact on real estate values for nearby homes, according to a report by the Real Estate Investment Network.
 Homes in neighborhoods close to new stadium builds — or proposed stadium builds — on average, have premiums ranging between 3 percent and 15 percent, depending on the different types of housing, parking options available, and the distance from the stadium.
 Using Reonomy data, we decided to explore if these projects have the same effect on commercial properties.

 Investors and developers follow big projects like new stadiums to identify areas likely to increase in value.
 Directly following an opening of a new stadium, there is typically a very large push for development growth, even in areas with few other amenities and little accessibility.
-If stadiums are announced near a CBD or transit centers, that growth in value is even larger.
+If stadiums are announced near a CBD or transit center, that growth in value is even larger.
 Businesses want to be around people – and stadiums tend to draw huge crowds.
 But how long does the spike in value last?

 Is the economic impact of these stadiums and surrounding developments as lucrative as it seems?